ElhabashyLab/a2m2conserv/README.md

 # a2m2conserv
-This script performs conservation analysis on a multiple sequence alignment (MSA) and generates visualizations and output files for further analysis.
-It calculates conservation scores for each position in the alignment based on the Shannon entropy of residue frequencies and visualizes the results through heatmaps.
+This script calculates conservation scores for each position in a multiple sequence alignment (MSA) in the **a2m format**.
+It uses **Shannon entropy** to evaluate residue frequency distributions and visualizes the results through: a heatmap of per-position conservation scores and a heatmap of Amino acid propensities at each alignment position.
+Positions that are mostly gaps (i.e., columns with fewer than 6 amino acids) are penalized and assigned a conservation score of 0.

 # Usage
 To run the script, make sure to replace the file paths for msa_path, output_csv_path, and output_plot_path with your actual paths.
 Then, simply execute the script:
 > python3 a2m2conserv.py

 # Requirements
 Before running this script, you need to install the following libraries:
-Biopython: For handling sequence alignments.
+- Biopython: For handling sequence alignments.
-NumPy: For numerical computations.
+- NumPy: For numerical computations.
-Pandas: For data manipulation and saving results.
+- Pandas: For data manipulation and saving results.
-Seaborn: For creating heatmaps and visualizations.
+- Seaborn: For creating heatmaps and visualizations.
-Matplotlib: For plotting and saving the heatmap images.
+- Matplotlib: For plotting and saving the heatmap images.

 You can install these dependencies using pip:
 > pip install biopython numpy pandas seaborn matplotlib

 # Input
-MSA (Multiple Sequence Alignment) File: The script requires an MSA file in FASTA format to analyze.
+MSA (Multiple Sequence Alignment) File with a2m format: The script requires an MSA file in FASTA format to analyze.
 The path to this file should be specified in the msa_path variable.

 Example:
 msa_path = "/path/to/your/alignment.a2m"